mynttt/UpdateTool/README.md

 -----

-**Make sure to set `USE_PLEX_SQLITE_BINARY_FOR_WRITE_ACCESS` to `true` in your docker configuration (or if using the GUI set the path to the Plex SQLite binary) and use at least v1.6.0!
-Plex non-standard SQLite3 version diverged so strongly from vanilla SQLite3 that not using this feature can cause database corruptions.
+**Make sure to set `USE_PLEX_SQLITE_BINARY_FOR_WRITE_ACCESS` to `true` in your docker configuration (or if using the GUI, set the path to the Plex SQLite binary) and use at least v1.6.0!
+Plex non-standard SQLite3 version diverged so strongly from vanilla SQLite3 that not using this feature can cause database corruptions in rare cases.
 Read more [in the environment variable guide](https://github.com/mynttt/UpdateTool#environment-variables-guide)!**

 **To run this without docker on Linux in a headless mode check out [this issue](https://github.com/mynttt/UpdateTool/issues/70)!**